frebbs/app_frontend/README.md

 - Nodemon
 - Concurrently

 ## GOV.UK Design System and Nunjucks Setup

 ### GOV.UK Design System (GDS)

-This application uses the GOV.UK Design System for its user interface components.
-The design system provides a set of accessible, mobile-friendly, and easy-to-use components that comply with government design guidelines.
+The application makes use of the GOV.UK Design System for its user interface components.
+This design system provides a range of accessible, mobile-friendly, and user-friendly components that are in line with government design guidelines.

-To include GDS in this project, the `govuk-frontend` package is installed as a dependency.
-The assets from this package, such as fonts and images, are served statically in the application.

 ### Nunjucks

-Nunjucks is a templating engine for JavaScript.
-It's used in this project to render dynamic content on the server before sending it to the client.
-Nunjucks allows for powerful server-side templating with features like template inheritance, macros, and asynchronous control.
+Nunjucks serves as the templating engine for this application, facilitating the server-side rendering of dynamic content.
+The engine offers robust features such as template inheritance, macros, and asynchronous control.

 ### Configuration

-The Nunjucks engine is configured in `app.js` as follows:
+Nunjucks is configured within `app.js` as follows:

 ```javascript
 import nunjucks from 'nunjucks';